flowplayer/flash/plugins/bwcheck/README.txt

 ------
 - Upgraded to OSMF 2.0
 - #70 Refactored changes with dynamic stream switching features for rtmp and httpstreaming.
 Switching rules and metrics differ between them.
+- Fix for issue caused by #322 with bitrateselect plugin
+- #96 possible confusion caused by the naming of the widgets with accessibility options for screen readers.
+Use the tooltip labels instead of the widget name if set.

 3.2.12
 ------